joes0451/SDKManager/ReadMe.txt

 The ones in gold are packages that are installed and that an update is available for.

 It is recommended that you only install up to two packages at a time.

+If there are a large number of packages to update, or doing "Update all" has issues, it might be faster to manually do --update from the command line.

 *****************************************************************
 When you have finished adding any packages, always select: